tkatyarmal/di-workshop-09-files/README.md

 **What happens when we change basket in the code?
 Why?**

-Modify your program so that itp rints out the quantity and total cost (price × quantity) of each item.
+Modify your program so that it prints out the quantity and total cost (price × quantity) of each item.
 Check your answers against this tweet:

 ![dril](img/wint.png)